This post contains affiliate links

 This sauce is ridiculously versatile.
 Try it with:

-- Roasted Chicken or Salmon – A creamy contrast to crispy, golden proteins.
+- Roasted Chicken or Salmon – A creamy contrast to grilled or roasted proteins.
+Try our Chicken Souvlaki for a true Greek feast!

 - Grilled Veggies – Zucchini, eggplant, peppers… they all love this sauce.